OpenMDAO/POEMs/POEM_011.md

 * PR #5
     * Add recording of derivatives to Problem
 * PR #6
-    * Add recording of inputs, outputs, and residuals to Problem
+    * Add recording of inputs, outputs, and residuals to Problem.
+Add recording of outputs and residuals to Driver
 * PR #7
-    * Add recording of outputs and residuals to Driver
+    * Change the recording_options['includes'] default to be ['*'] to be consistent with the same option for Problem, Solver, and Driver
 * PR #8
     * Add recording of record_abs_error, record_rel_error, and record_solver_residuals to Problem
 * PR #9